jaehyunnn/DeepAerialMatching_pytorch/README.md

 This is the official implementation of the paper:

-J.H.
-Park, W.-J. Nam and S.-W. Lee, "Three-Stream Symmetric Network with Bidirectional Ensemble for Aerial Image Matching," *Pattern Recognition* (under-review).
+J.-H. Park, W.-J. Nam and S.-W. Lee, "Three-Stream Symmetric Network with Bidirectional Ensemble for Aerial Image Matching," *Pattern Recognition* (under-review).

 using PyTorch
 ## Required package ###